 The NLRB continues to issue labor-friendly decisions, rules, and regulations.
-Chris Johlie will provide an update on the latest developments under the expedited election rules, including its impact on all employers.
-He will also discuss some of the NLRB's most recent decisions on protected, concerted activity; the test for joint employer status; and permissible employer conduct during an organizing campaign--issues that affect union and non-union employers alike.
+Chris Johlie provided an update on the latest developments under the expedited election rules, including its impact on all employers.
+He also discussed some of the NLRB's most recent decisions on protected, concerted activity; the test for joint employer status; and permissible employer conduct during an organizing campaign--issues that affect union and non-union employers alike.

 Current Issues in Wage and Hour Law

-This session will provide an update on recent regulatory activity and guidance by the Wage and Hour Division of the U.S. Department of Labor, as well as trends that we are seeing in wage and hour litigation.
-Bill Pokorny will address the status of the proposed new FLSA exemption regulations, the DOL's guidance on independent contractors, and common employment practices that are now being challenged by some enterprising plaintiffs' lawyers.
+This session provided an update on recent regulatory activity and guidance by the Wage and Hour Division of the U.S. Department of Labor, as well as trends that we are seeing in wage and hour litigation.
+Bill Pokorny addressed the status of the proposed new FLSA exemption regulations, the DOL's guidance on independent contractors, and common employment practices that are now being challenged by some enterprising plaintiffs' lawyers.

 This program has been submitted to the HR Certification Institute for review.
 For more information about certification or recertification, please visit the HR Certification Institute website at www.hrci.org.
 Illinois MCLE credit also will be available to attorneys attending the program.